buildpacks/rfcs/text/0000-pack-toml.md

 # Motivation
 [motivation]: #motivation

 The `project.toml` file has been a useful and essential tool for buildpack users who need to codify certain arguments of their builds.
-However, there has been much debate around how to handle configuration options that may not be supported by all platform.
+However, there has been much debate around how to handle configuration options that may not be supported by all platforms.

 We desire a descriptor file that is:
 * specific to pack (i.e. not platform-neutral)
 * advertises that the repo containing the file can be built with pack
-* adheres to the best practices and learning of [`project.toml`](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md)
+* adheres to the best practices and learnings from [`project.toml`](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md)

 # What it is
 [what-it-is]: #what-it-is